 Other Treatment Options

-At our Chevy Chase suite and Lafayette Center clinic, you’ll benefit from comprehensive treatment in a single location.
+At our Chevy Chase suite, Lafayette Center clinic, and McLean site you’ll benefit from comprehensive treatment in a single location.
 Importantly, you will have the personal attention, care and oversight of an experienced vascular surgeon who is part of the MedStar Heart & Vascular Institute.
 Misaki Kiguchi, MD and Maria E. Litzendorf, MD are vascular specialists with special interest and experience in treating vein disorders.
 As part of your evaluation and treatment plan, you’ll receive:

 - A comprehensive assessment through an ultrasound performed by a registered vascular technologist